Domestic military deployments by the second Trump administration: District of Columbia

-Illinois lawsuit
+Illinois

-On October 4, 2025, the state of Illinois and Chicago filed a lawsuit against the Trump administration against the deployment of the national guard, stating it was unlawful and asking for it to be halted.

-District Judge April Perry blocked the federalization and deployment.
-The Seventh Circuit temporarily stayed the district court ruling "to the extent it enjoined the federalization of the National Guard of the United States within Illinois" but allowed the lower order denying the deployment of the National Guard.
-On October 16, the court issued a ruling blocking the deployment, stating that "we emphasize that the critical analysis of a 'rebellion’ centers on the nature of the resistance to governmental authority", and that lacking violence, "Political opposition is not rebellion."
+On October 4, 2025, the state of Illinois and city of Chicago filed a lawsuit against the Trump administration against the deployment of the National Guard, stating it was unlawful and asking for it to be halted.
+On October 9, District Judge April Perry blocked the federalization and deployment in Illinois through October 23.
+On October 11, the U.S. Court of Appeals for the 7th Circuit temporarily stayed the district court ruling "to the extent it enjoined the federalization of the National Guard of the United States within Illinois" but upheld the lower order denying the deployment of the National Guard.
+On October 16, the 7th Circuit issued a ruling upholding the federalization of the National Guard but blocking the deployment after finding the administration's claims of rebellion and lawlessness were exaggerated, stating that "we emphasize that the critical analysis of a 'rebellion' centers on the nature of the resistance to governmental authority", and that lacking violence, "Political opposition is not rebellion."
+On October 17, the Trump administration petitioned the Supreme Court seeking to overturn the ruling.
+On December 23, the Supreme Court rejected the administration's request for an emergency stay.